 - 6.1 In support of an application for housing and/or community uses on sites in PEZs or otherwise allocated/used for employment, an applicant may seek to demonstrate that the site is no longer viable for business or industrial employment uses.
-This needs to be done by: - a.
-Assessing the cost of works needed to bring the site back into use for employment /business purposes; and - b.
-Comparing these costs against the value of the land / premises brought back into use for employment / business purposes.
+This needs to be done by: - a) Assessing the cost of works needed to bring the site back into use for employment /business purposes; and - b) Comparing these costs against the value of the land / premises brought back into use for employment / business purposes.

-a.
-Assessing the cost of works required to bring the site/ premises back into use for employment / business purposes
+a) Assessing the cost of works required to bring the site/ premises back into use for employment / business purposes

 - 6.2 If the site or premises is not capable of reuse without investment in its fabric and infrastructure, the test will relate to the cost of such works relative to the returns that are likely to be achievable. - 6.3 A development appraisal or residual valuation, prepared by a suitably qualified surveyor, will be required for each potential option, which could range from limited refurbishment to partial or full demolition and redevelopment.
-The extent and nature of options to be appraised should reflect currently known and potential known patterns of demand and be agreed, in advance, with the Council.

-6.4 In order to successfully prove that refurbishment or redevelopment are not viable the applicant will need to provide evidence to the Council that they have considered all reasonable redevelopment and refurbishment options and that all options would provide a negative residual value.
+The extent and nature of options to be appraised should reflect currently known and potential known patterns of demand and be agreed, in advance, with the Council. - 6.4 In order to successfully prove that refurbishment or redevelopment are not viable the applicant will need to provide evidence that they have considered all reasonable redevelopment and refurbishment options, and show that the potential return for employment use is so low that the site is likely to remain sterilised.
 In the case of PEZs that would include the list of uses that are in the UDP as permitted in Policy B2.1.
 The residual valuation will allow for legitimate and evidenced costs including costs for demolition/disposal of materials, construction costs, remedial works, professional fees, funding/finance costs, void letting periods, marketing cost and reasonable profit.
 Where a valuation includes elements of abnormal costs these will need to be evidenced by way of a costed site investigation/building survey.

-b.
-Assessing the value of land / premises brought back into use for employment / business purposes
+b) Assessing the value of land / premises brought back into use for employment / business purposes

 6.5 In considering whether the investment needed is economically viable the prevailing freehold and leasehold market rates for the type of employment land/premises concerned, both as currently provided and for the different options agreed for refurbishment/rebuild, need to be taken into account.
-The prevailing market rates will need to be agreed with the Council and should be based on evidence from recent transactions of a comparable nature in the Borough or if not available within a similar location.
+The prevailing market rates will need to be agreed with the Council and should be based on evidence from recent transactions of a comparable nature and location in the Borough or if not available within a similar location.

-7 HOUSING MARKET RENEWAL (HMR)
+HOUSING MARKET RENEWAL (HMR)